Tron0/AkladellWebsite/rules.md

 *Includes Inquisitors

-## <span id=Weapons-Proficiencies> Weapon Proficiencies </span>
+## <span id=Weapon-Proficiencies> Weapon Proficiencies </span>

 Weapon proficiencies determine which weapons a player character can use effectively.
 Characters gain an initial amount of proficiency slots based on their class and can allocate these slots to different weapons.
 Each slot allows the character to use a specific weapon without penalties.
 More slots mean more weapons can be used proficiently.
 When a character chooses a proficiency, it is assumed that he had been studying it in his spare time and once a proficiency slot is filled, it can never be changed or reassigned.

 If a character is not proficient when using a weapon, a penalty modifier is applied to the To-Hit roll.
+However, it is assumed that some skill is transfered within categories.
+If a character uses a weapon within the same category but is not proficient with it, the penality is halved to a minimum of -1.
 Note the table below.

 | **Class**  | **To-Hit Penalty** |
 |------------|--------------------|